-We have retained certain IO securities since the time they were issued from Sequoia securitizations we sponsored.
-Our tax basis in these securities was\$32 million at December 31, 2016.
+We have retained certain IO securities since the time they were issued from Sequoia securitizations we sponsored and purchased additional third-party IO securities.
+Our tax basis in these securities was \$104 million at December 31, 2017.
 The return on IOs is sensitive to prepayments and, to the extent prepayments vary period to period, income from these IOs will vary.
 Typically, fast prepayments reduce yields and slow prepayments increase yields.
 We are not permitted to recognize a negative yield under tax accounting rules, so during periods of fast prepayments our periodic premium expense for tax purposes can be relatively low and the tax cost basis for these securities may not be significantly reduced.
-Currently, our tax basis is now below the fair values for these IOs in the aggregate.
-If a Sequoia securitization is called, the remaining tax basis in the IO is expensed, creating an ordinary loss at the call date.
+Currently, our tax basis is above the fair values for these IOs in the aggregate.
+If a securitization is called, the remaining tax basis in the IO is expensed, creating an ordinary loss at the call date.